 Actually he said, “You’re nothing but a pack of neurons.”
 Josh and Chuck, the guys behind the SYSK podcast, re-quoted him as saying “a fistful of neurons.”
 My first thought was, “Man, that’d be an awesome band name!”
 But since I lack musical abilities and no one would let me re-name their band, I settled for naming my blog instead.

 What is it all about?

 As you have probably guessed from my header, I dig anatomy.
 I have ever since my first cadaver lab in high school.
 Fascinated by the structure and function of the human body, I went on to graduate from massage therapy school, and was later accepted into the Saint Francis School of Radiography where I earned my Bachelor of Science in Imaging Technology.
-(That’s a fancy way of saying x-ray technologist).
+(That’s a fancy way of saying radiologic technologist).
 In 2021, I earned a Masters of Science in Radiologic Sciences.
 I now work as full-time faculty for Oak Point University’s radiography program (formerly Resurrection University).

 I love geeking out over blood, bones, and biology.
 A Fistful of Neurons is where I get to do just that.
 It’s a mix of science, space, anatomy, and health-related posts with some personal anecdotes thrown in as I push forward with my professional goals.
 Thanks for coming along for the ride!